Innov8ion-Odessy/marketplace/README.md

 ## Contributing

 While this repository primarily hosts the front-end code, we welcome contributions to enhance the user experience.
-If you'd like to contribute, please review our [Contribution Guidelines](CONTRIBUTING.md) for details on how to get started.
+If you'd like to contribute, please raise an issue about the changes you wanna make for details on how to get started.

 ## License